Devotional Gatherings, Study Circles, Involvement in the Life of Society, the Moral Education of Children, and Spiritual Empowerment for Junior Youth

 The Word of God, say the Bahá’í writings, provides inspiration, rejuvenates souls, gladdens hearts, and renews one’s sense of purpose.

-In locations all over the Halifax region, Bahá’ís host devotional gatherings in homes and community centres for prayer and the reading together of Bahá’í writings, other scriptures, and inspirational pieces and to create an environment of unity and harmony.
+In locations all over the Halifax region, Bahá’ís host devotional gatherings in homes, online and in community centres for prayer and the reading together of Bahá’í Writings, other scriptures, and inspirational pieces and to create an environment of unity and harmony.
 Prayer offers us an opportunity to commune with our Creator, draw on the revitalizing power of the Word of God, and to contemplate and more deeply appreciate our lives.

 Devotional gatherings are open to all and are intended to embrace that attitude of prayer and practice of devotion that is universal to all religions.